Worlds

 ### Serialization

-triples in plain text.
+Worlds uses standard RDF serialization formats to express triples in plain text.

-To assert "Ethan is a Person", the syntax goes:
+To assert "Ethan is a Person", use:

 <CodeGroup>